 All eligible Pilot applications in the Grants Proposal system must include 1) a completed My Profile section; 2) a completed Applications section; and 3) an attached Project Description.
 My Profile describes important information regarding the PI’s institution, educational background, tenure status, recent publications, and grant award track record.
 Applications captures basic information about the intended project activities.
 The Project Description describes the specific scholarly or creative activities for which the Award is being sought.
 Supplemental materials, such as portfolio samples, may be included in the creative, visual and performing arts fields, and must be included for creative writing.

-Please contact your Grants Officer if you have any questions about the appropriate Presidential designee for reassigned time approval at your college or school.
+Please contact your CUNY Grants Officer if you have any questions about the appropriate Presidential designee for Reassigned Time approval at your college or school.

 Project Description

-The Project Description must place the project in the perspective of the discipline; provide a detailed description of the project’s method and importance; and articulate the need for reassigned time to achieve the project’s aims and outcomes.
+The Project Description must place the project in the perspective of the discipline; provide a detailed description of the project’s method and importance; and articulate the need for Reassigned Time to achieve the project’s aims and outcomes.
 If pursuit of external grant awards is an anticipated project activity, there must also be significant discussion about the external opportunities being pursued and a feasible roadmap for proposal development/submission.
-Write the Project Description as a direct response to the Evaluation Criteria in these guidelines (see below).
+The Project Description must be responsive to the Evaluation Criteria in these guidelines (see below).
 The Project Description (including tables, literature reviews, references, etc.) is limited to three (3) pages.
 The Project Description may be single or double spaced, but formatting must include one-inch margins and a font of 10-12 points.
 The document must be in Adobe Acrobat PDF format.
 If the Project Description does not adhere to these requirements, the application will be rejected.

 Human and Animal Subjects Research